dkbrummitt/go-load/README.md

 There are tons of go load testing tools out there.
 This was something I built as I was learning go.

-⚠️  DISCLAIMER: This was orginally forked from github.com/kshyju/go-load.
+⚠️  DISCLAIMER: This was originally forked from github.com/kshyju/go-load.
 Overstating?
 Yup.

 ### Usage